hyperkot/event/README.md

 is 'match'(attaching a listener which is invoked only if event's argument deeply-equals some given value).

+I don't deem this library acceptable for production code right now but I still use it a lot in a various experimental apllications I write all the time.
+So test coverage is close to none, since the majority of API is subject to change.
+However basic 'on', 'off', 'trigger' functionality is used a lot on practice and works pretty fine.

 ## API principles and reasoning behind them.
 - There are some aliases for some methods.
 This is a questionable decision from the api cleanliness point of view.
 However it stands for now since some names are short and well-known